 One installment in the 007 franchise, Skyfall, introduced a slightly changed cast of characters.
 For instance, Q was played by nerdy 20-something Ben Whishaw.
 He is definitely not your father’s James Bond character.
 In fact, there is a distinct lack of the high tech toys that are a staple of Bond movies.
 Apparently MI6 has deemed such gadgets redundant, along with aging spies like 007.
 Without giving away too much of the plot, suffice it to say that James Bond and M are both in a fight for their professional and literal lives in this installment.

 Over the years, Bond fans have been regaled with everything from tricked out Aston Martin convertibles replete with ejector seat, to buzz saw wrist watch and even a jet pack.
 But fiction aside, how much high tech wizardry is really invoked in today’s cloak and dagger business?
-In other words, how do firms really get their James Bond on in the twenty first century?
+In other words, how do firms really get their James Bond on in the 21st century?

 Ed Meskel is Vice President of SCIF Global, a Jacksonville, Florida firm that specializes in the design, construction and shipping of SCIFs worldwide.
-To learn more about SCIFs, visit his website at http://scifspace.com.